tkaczmarzyk/specification-arg-resolver/README.md

    * [Json Request Body support](#json-request-body-support) -- using json in request body to get parameters for specification
    * [Type conversions for HTTP parameters](#type-conversions-for-http-parameters) -- information about supported type conversions (i.e. ability to convert HTTP parameters into Java types such as `LocalDateTime`, etc.) and the support of defining custom converters
    * [SpEL support](#spel-support) -- information about Spring Expression Language support
+   * [Spring native support](#spring-native-image--graalvm-native-image-support) -- information about support for spring native
    * [Swagger support](#swagger-support) -- information about support for generation of swagger documentation
+   * [Cache support](#cache-support) -- information about support for spring cache
    * [Building specifications outside the web layer](#building-specifications-outside-the-web-layer)
    * [Compatibility notes](#compatibility-notes) -- information about older versions compatible with previous Spring Boot and Java versions
    * [Download binary releases](#download-binary-releases) -- Maven artifact locations